 When you use "every" with a verb, you should use the third person singular (he/she/it) version of the verb, e.g. For every action, there is an equal and opposite reaction.

 Sometimes, every can be used to modify a combine noun, e.g. Every boy and girl has to take part.
-Here, "every" takes the whole verb chunk "boy and girl" and makes it singular.
+Here, "every" takes the whole subject chunk "boy and girl" and makes it singular.
 Again, you should use the third person singular version of the verb, has, not have.

 Examples of every in a sentence